-It’s not a question of “if” such things will happen, but rather when.
+It’s not a question of whether these things will happen, but rather when.
 Change is a huge part of life, whether you choose to accept it or not.
 Dealing with change involves learning how to embrace it and sometimes the best way to do that is to completely reinvent yourself.

 Reinvention might seem difficult, but it gets easier when you make it a lifestyle.
 After all, there’s no sense in becoming too attached to anything in life when you consider the many other things that can go wrong.
 In this context, it makes sense to take control of your own future, instead of allowing your pain to do so when it can no longer be avoided.